-For any Git or Github repo, you can undo (delete from git history) the last or previous commits to eliminate huge/numerous/wrong files pushed.
+For any Git remote repo, you can undo (delete from git history) the last or previous commits to eliminate huge/numerous/wrong files pushed.

 If you only